cheerful/freckle-apidocs/content/project_groups.md

 <%= headers 204 %>

-## Delete a Group
+## Delete a Project Group

-When a Project Group is deleted, the projects in the group **are not** deleted.
-Instead, they are not associated with any project group.
+When a Project Project Group is deleted, the projects in the project_group **are not** deleted.
+Instead, they are not associated with any project project_group.

 ~~~
-DELETE /groups/:id/
+DELETE /project_groups/:id/
 ~~~

 ### Response